RapidRiverSoftware/rapidriversoftware.github.io/README.md

 ### Creating a team member profile
 1. Add your details in `/data/people.yml` file
+2. Put a little photo of yourself in `/assets/img/team`.
+Filename should match the `pic` value you provided with your details, above
-2. Review in the browser when done
+3. Check that it looks good in the browser
-3. Open a PR
+4. Open a PR and request a review

 ### Creating a page
 1. Add your new page in the `/pages` directory